runrig-coop/hedgerows/notes/draft-artifacts.md

 Technology and open source software became deeply politicized for me in 2012 in a way that food and farming had never been.

-Richard Stallman observed in the early 1980's that software is enclosed by denying users access to freely read, modify and share the source code.
-Two decades later, Lawrence Lessig brought attention to the way codes of law can restrict or enable the codes of software, but that the later can also be used to supplant, obscure or evade the former.
-As he more succinctly put it: "Code _is_ law."

 ## Medieval Commons and Their Holdovers
 Nicholas Georgescu-Roegen, "The Institutional Aspects of Peasant Communities: An